Cotter45/Cotter45/README.md

 - 🔭 I’m currently working on ...
   * A scribble / cards against humanity like game combination with React, HTML Canvas and Web Sockets
+  * An Instagram clone for Grandmas, mainly so I can learn some image manipulation on canvas with fabricJS
   * DSA ...
 Errday

 - 🌱 I’m currently learning ...